Vaidik-Choudhary/BridgeLabz-Training/README.md

 **(Date: 26-Dec-2025)**

 - Learned the working of classes and objects in java
-- Solved Object and Class based prblems, level 1 and 2.
+- Solved Object and Class based problems, level 1 and 2.
 - Organized programs into proper folders.
 - Committed and pushed all changes successfully.